Piux6/Mint-Classics-Company/README.md

 ORDER BY Total_inventory DESC;
 ```
 #### Findings
 This Analysis offers insights into how individual product items sales (Total_order) compare to its quantity in store (Total_inventory).
-The significance of this analysis is it can help Mint classics identify Productcts from each productlines that are not moving therefore enabling the organisation drop any product from a productline.
+The significance of this analysis is it can help Mint classics identify Products from each productlines that are not moving by setting the limit for sales as Total_order to be less than 1000 and Total quantity in stock as Total_inventory to be greater than 150000, therefore enabling the organisation drop any product from a productline.

 #### Warehouse inventory worth and sales comparison
 ```SQL